TITLE 6 PRIMARY AND SECONDARY EDUCATION

 Education Plan process, the NM School DASH process, Education Plan evaluation

-(including the establishment of local student performance indicators) and the accreditation
+(including the establishment of local student performance indicators) and the

-process.
-Community representatives
+accreditation process.
+Community

-composition of the student population.
+reflect the composition of the student population.
+Evidence shall be provided to verify

-Evidence shall be provided to verify different forms of representation.
+different forms of representation.

 (b) Local